Specific rules for medical devices

 Formulate the hypothesis or research question

 For the medical device to be used to its best potential in health and medical care, the manufacturer should ensure that the characteristics intended to build up evidence for are also those that the end user is interested in.
-Claims about the performance of a device must be proved using clinical data, and it can therefore be valuable to discuss questions with key opinion leaders, proposed users, diagnosis groups or representatives of the clinical profession.
+Claims about the safety and performance of a device must be proved using clinical data, and it can therefore be valuable to discuss questions with key opinion leaders, proposed users, diagnosis groups or representatives of the clinical profession.

 Recommendation to follow good clinical practice